f3d0ss/CazzolaDotti-se2/RASD/RASD-SafeStreets.md

 ### 1. User
 Common citizen who signs up to use the SafeStreet service.
 There are no constraints or age limitations, anyone can join.
 The user is a person who use the app to report a parking violation.

 ### 2. Traffic Warden
 A police officer.
 The sign up process is made in collaboration with the authorities to guarantee their identity.
-He has to verify the violation.
+He has to take on and verify the violations.
+Also he can access the ranking of vehicles that commited violations.

 ### 3. Municipality's clerk
-Certified municipality's clerk who can access the suggestion for possible interventions.
+Certified municipality's clerk who can access the suggestions for possible interventions.

 <a name="2.4"></a>
 ## 2.4 Assumptions, dependencies and constraints